bxdavies/MustMail/README.md

 2. Click 'New Registration'.
 3. Enter a name and leave everything else as default.
 4. Navigate to 'API permissions' and click 'Add a permission'.
 5. Choose 'Microsoft Graph', then select 'Application permissions', then find `Mail.Send` and tick it.
-Do the same for `User.Read.All`.
+Do the same for `User.Read.All` and `MailboxSettings.Read`.
 Finally, press 'Add permissions'.
 6. Grant admin consent by clicking 'Grant admin consent for Tenant Name' (where Tenant Name is the name of your Microsoft 365 tenant).
 Hit 'Yes' at confirmation.
 7. Navigate to 'Certificates & secrets', choose the 'Client secrets' tab, then click 'New client secret', enter a description and set expiry to 24 months or a custom value.
     > [!TIP]